-Base Breaker: Transformers and the Transformers movie series.
-On the lesser side there's Mikaela.
+Base Breaker: Mikaela.
 Some wished she was the main human protagonist, next to Lennox, since she was less whiny, more assertive and just more competent than Sam.
 On the other hand she doesn't have quite enough of those moments so it still feels like she's just there to show Sam is a heterosexual.

 Bumblebee has become this, due to his Movie and Prime incarnations being overpacked in case assortments and, especially in Movie BB's case, having too many just-slightly-different versions of the same toy.

 Transformers Rescue Bots is filled with Bumblebee toys, including a large playset.
-Bumblebee only appears in one episode as a guest.
+Bumblebee only appears in three episodes as a guest.

 A lot of fans are bemoaning the oversaturation of Bumblebee, and wishing Hot Shot would make a comeback.